Coalmines, Council Houses & Corsets: The Life & Times of a Scottish Granny

 At Ottawa StoryTellers we’re telling stories all over town.

-From our Speaking Out/Speaking In series to Stories & Tea presenting tales told in an intimate café, to our annual Children’s Festival of storytelling, to our (un)told open mic and special features series to STORY SWAP, OST celebrates the art of the story.
+From our Featured Shows for 2016-2017 to Stories & Tea presenting tales told in an intimate café, to our annual Children’s Storytelling Festival, to our Story Swap, OST celebrates the art of the story.

 Contact OST at firstname.lastname@example.org